hugosousa1231830/sapere-perquiro/README.md

 specialized application and may be challenging to replicate, as it relies on an Excel file with specific entries that I am unable to share.

+3. **EDAandKafka**:
+This project is like a sandbox where I will hopefuly implement a few EDA concepts and use kafka.

 ## Learned concepts
 1. Asynchronous tasks (CEXScraper):